codeigniter4/CodeIgniter4/user_guide_src/source/libraries/curlrequest.rst

 	$body = $response->body();

-The body is the raw body provided by the remote server.
+The body is the raw body provided by the remote getServer.
 If the content type requires formatting, you will need to ensure that your script handles that::

 	if (strpos($response->header('content-type'), 'application/json') !== false)